chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Completed Tasks (newest first)

+- [x] feat: Wrap value in lambda if callable is expected
+- [x] feat: Wrap value in lambda if callable is expected
+- [x] fix: Toggle type alias on symbol (not annotation) destroys instance attribute
 - [x] feat: When a public symbol is not used, do not display the refactoring preview
 - [x] fix: Make optional destroys instance attribute
 - [x] feat: Update names for TypeVar and NewType on rename